Glamonica123/Glamonica123/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on data science projects that leverage my engineering background.
+- 🔭 I’m currently working on data science projects that leverage my analytical skills from my engineering background.
 - 🌱 I’m currently learning advanced machine learning techniques and big data tools.
 - 👯 I’m looking to collaborate on projects that intersect civil engineering and data science.
 - 🤔 I’m looking for help with mastering deep learning frameworks.